 - It is often cheaper than a boarding cattery.

-Pros: The pros are the same as with having a friend or family member staying at your house.
+Pros: The pros are the same as having a friend or family member staying at your house.

 - You will probably have to pay for this service.